 Dr. Elizabeth Stelow, Chief of Animal Behavior Services at the University of California, Davis, told The Dodo: “Cats exist along a continuum from very aloof and unattached to very interactive and demanding.
 Is any region on that spectrum indicative of true attachment?
 That’s the million-dollar question.”

 So the jury is still out on the matter.
-But whether or not your cat misses you the way a dog would, she definitely still desires your love and attention.
+But whether or not your cat misses you the way a dog would, they definitely still desires your love and attention.

 Feline behavior is mysterious.
-While a dog’s behavior will clearly indicate how he’s feeling, a cat is a bit more subtle in her approach.
+While a dog’s behavior will clearly indicate how he’s feeling, a cat is a bit more subtle in their approach.

 So, what kind of evidence should you look for if you think your cat is under stress when you leave?
 Here are some signs that your cat missed you.